Isayso/VideoLinkSafe/README.md

 Import of NewPipe Database file.
 Export the database in NewPipe, unzip the file on Windows and import it.

 1.0
-Final release, next version based on .NET6
+Final release, next version based on .NET6    <a href=https://github.com/Isayso/VideoLinks>VideoLinks</a>

 0.7
 faster startup, Thumbnails get updated automatically, send text to Kodi function